Gabriel Kreiman: Awards and honors

 Kreiman is a recipient of the NIH Director's New Innovator Award (2009–2014), and a winner of the NSF CAREER Award (2010–2014).
 He received the Pisart Award for Vision Research from the Lighthouse Guild in 2015, and was named a McKnight Scholar by the McKnight Foundation in 2017.

-He is also a recipient of the Society for Neuroscience Career Development Award (2010), the Klingenstein Fund Award in Neuroscience (2007), the Milton and Francis Clauser Doctoral Prize (2002), and the Lawrence L. and Audrey W. Ferguson Prize (2002) from the California Institute of Technology.
+He is also a recipient of the Lighthouse Guild award (2015), Society for Neuroscience Career Development Award (2010), the Klingenstein Fund Award in Neuroscience (2007), the Milton and Francis Clauser Doctoral Prize (2002), and the Lawrence L. and Audrey W. Ferguson Prize (2002) from the California Institute of Technology.

 In popular media

+Kreiman's research with the Cogiate consortium to contrast different theories of consciousness published in Nature was extensively covered in media outlets including New York Times, Quanta Magazine, Nautilus, the Economist, TheDebrief, Forbes, Scientific American, Financial Times, Science and Nature.
+An Article in Harvard Magazine described work by Kreiman and colleagues on the possibility of building hybrids between biological and artificial neural networks.
 A 2019 collaboration involving Kreiman, Carlos Ponce, and Margaret Livingstone, which used artificial intelligence to generate images that strongly activate monkey face-processing neurons, was covered in several media outlets.
 The study was reported by Science and The Atlantic.
 The work was also discussed in Wired and Quanta Magazine, and was featured on Science Friday.

+Research from the Kreiman group on volitional decision making was featured in MIT Technology Review in 2014.
+Kreiman's research on the neuronal circuits underlying memory in the human medial temporal lobe published in Nature in 2000 was highlighted in multiple venues, including Nature Reviews Neuroscience, Science News, Pasadena Star News, BrainWork, The Dallas Morning News, CNN, La Nacion, among many others.